 - Good Stewards are careful about their giving because they know that it is a mark of their stewardship.

 - We will consider the welfare of the church as a personal responsibility.
-True stewards have a sense of "ownership" concerning the church, they feel the burden of responsibility for its well being and growth.
-A good steward does not feel that the church belongs to the preacher or elders and they are only visiting.
-A Good steward wants not only financial input but wants to pull his or her weight in supporting the church.
-Our projects now and in the future will not succeed unless everyone has a realistic investment of money, time or service in their final completion.
-Hopefully, financial challenges will transform many of us being members to becoming stewards.
+True stewards have a sense of "ownership" concerning the church and thus feel a burden of personal responsibility for its well-being and growth.
+A good steward does not think that the church belongs to the preacher or elders and they themselves are only visiting.
+A good steward wants not only financial accountability from church leaders, but also desires to fulfill his own responsibilities in making sure that the church is financially stable and equipped to fulfill its role in bringing the gospel to its community and the world.

 3. Feel Like a Precious Heir

-If we understand that our role as a steward is preparing us for future blessings we will be able to give generously, cheerfully, and share the burden for church growth.
-God does not need our money or our help but He accepts it because He is trying to teach us and bless us through this activity.
+If we understand that our role as stewards is preparing us for future blessings we will be able to give generously, cheerfully and share the burden for church growth.
+God does not need our money or our help but He does accept it because He is trying to teach and bless us through this activity.
 This teaching includes the following:

 - Good stewards become witnesses of God's providence.
-Only though effective stewardship do we become aware of how God works in our lives and the lives of others and this builds our faith and hope.
-Only when you break the barrier do you find out what God can do.
+Only through effective stewardship do we become aware of how God works in our lives and the lives of others, and this builds our faith and hope.

-- Good stewards themselves experience more perfectly, more fully God's grace.
-When you have totally given up focusing on yourself, spending for yourself, serving your own needs exclusively and begin to be God's steward, you will experience his care for you and your life's needs.
+- Good stewards themselves experience more perfectly and fully the wonder of God's grace.
+When we have given up focusing only on self, spending exclusively on self or serving only our own needs and begin to live as God's stewards, we will experience His care for all of life's needs.
 This will reveal one of the spiritual life's most important lessons: Where your strength ends, His begins to be revealed (II Corinthians 12:9).

 Stewards are being prepared for the day when they will sit on the right hand of God to reign with Christ as stewards.
-We should not groan or weasel out of our stewardship role because we are being prepared for a far greater role in the future.
+We should not groan or try to avoid our stewardship role here on earth because we are being prepared for a far greater role as God's stewards in the future.